leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

         - Binding Corporate Rules (for large orgs)
         - Safe Harbor Agreements (Privacy Shield) - Invalid from Schrems II as of 2020
     - California Privacy Laws
+      - California Financial Information Privacy Act (SB-1)
+        - expands upon federal GLBA
+        - restricts financial institution sharing of customer information
+        - shifts to an opt-in consent process
+      - California Electronic Communications Privacy Act (CalECPA)
+        - in 2015
+        - builds upon ECPA
+        - if law enforcement wants to access private info
+          - Access to service provider records:
+            - requires a search warrant or court order in criminal cases
+            - requires a subpoena in non-criminal cases
+          - Access to electronic devices:
+            - requires a search warrant, wiretap order, consent of the customer, or certification of an emergency situation
+      - California Consumer Privacy Act (CCPA)
+        - right to know what information is collected
+        - right to know how information is shared
+        - right to opt out of information sharing
+        - right to review information
+        - right to request deletion of information
+        - also includes a private right of action if biz doesn't maintain reasonable security procedures
+      - California Data Broker Law
+        - in 2019
+        - requires annual registration with the attorney general
+        - requires the attorney general publish registrations on their website
+      - California Privacy Rights Act (CPRA)
+        - in Jan 2023
+        - new category of sensitive information sensitive personal information (SPI)
+        - right to correct inaccurate information
+        - right to limit use and disclosure of sensitive personal information
+        - right to information about automated decision-making
+        - right to opt-out of automated decision making
     - PCI DSS
     - HIPAA
     - Personally Identifiable Information (PII): any information that can by traced back to an individual